 For young children though, a great starting place is the present — using present tense and the thriving, vibrant cultures of today.
 Here’s an example of how I’ve started this conversation with my own children.
 “Native people today, and all of (our/their) family and ancestors before (us/them), have always lived here on the land where our country is built.
 The Tonkawa tribe is from the land where we live.”

 Once you know whose land you live on, what’s next?

 Books are a wonderful way to celebrate Native American culture!
-Fellow Tinkergarten Leader, Cholena Smith-Boyd, and I collaborated to select these beautiful picture books to inspire learning.
+Former Tinkergarten Leader, Cholena Smith-Boyd, and I collaborated to select these beautiful picture books to inspire learning.
 Cholena is a member of the Shinnecock Indian Nation of Long Island, NY and the former Education Program Manager of the Shinnecock Nation Cultural Center and Museum.

 And then, keep going!

 - Search using the specific names of the tribal nations and the name of your city, state, or even local park.
 Look for historically accurate accounts of how each of these peoples lived and stories that celebrate how the members and/or culture live on today.